 I was recently looking at adding a vacuum cleaner to my workshop.
-It had to be one that could also be used for other yard work.
-Before that, I had one that is attached to the wall of the workshop.
-The Ridgid WD1450 14-Gallon 6-Horsepower Wet/Dry Vacuum was recommended by a friend.
+A friend recommended the Ridgid WD1450 14-Gallon 6-Horsepower Wet/Dry Vacuum.
+It had to be one that you could also use for other yard work.
+Before that, I had one attached to the wall of the workshop.

 - It is reasonably priced.

 - It is not as noisy as other brands.